-But whatever you do – don’t open that oven door!!!
-Thus the name “Close Oven Turkey.”
-Let it sit in there for another 5 hours or so.⏰ I know what you’re thinking.
+But whatever you do - don't open that oven door!!!
+Thus the family has informally named this recipe the "Closed Oven Turkey."
+Let it sit in there for another 5 hours or so.⏰ I know what you're thinking.
 Yes, really.
-I was a skeptic too – I have tried to tamper with this recipe and the results were not good.😱
+I was a skeptic too - I have tried to tamper with this recipe and the results were not good.😱

-This is my in-laws’ tried and true recipe.💯 They’ve been roasting their turkey this way for over 30 years.
-And it’s always super-moist, flavorful and soo yummy!!👍 You don’t mess with that kind of track record.
+This is my in-laws' tried and true recipe.💯 They've been making their Thanksgiving turkey dinner this way for over 30 years.
+And it's always super-moist, flavorful and soo yummy!!👍 You don't mess with that kind of track record.
 For real people.

 Step away from the oven, stay the course…it will all be delicious I promise!👌

-(Maybe I should consider offering a support group number around the holidays for all my Closed Oven Turkey making friends??📞 The struggle is real – trust me I know.✌️)
+(Maybe I should consider offering a support group number around the holidays for all my Foolproof Thanksgiving Turkey Recipe making friends??📞 The struggle is real - trust me I know.✌️)

 If you can persevere and stick with this plan, you will get a golden, juicy bird every time!👇👇